 - Step 1.
 Connect your device to computer via a USB cable.

 - Step 2.
 Click Start menu, type Photos and select it from the result.

 - Step 3.
 In Photos app, click Import > From a USB device, then follow the wizard.

-It is also the default photo viewer in Windows 10 since Windows Photo Viewer is missing.
-Photos is not necessarily an excellent image viewer as there are many photo viewer apps for Windows 10.
+This app is also the default photo viewer in Windows 10 since Windows Photo Viewer is missing.
+Photos is not necessarily an excellent image viewer as there are a lot of free photo editing software for Windows PC.
 However, it works great for Windows Import Pictures and Videos as a basic app.

 In this tutorial, we have learnt how to enable Windows AutoPlay in case it is disabled or hidden in Windows 10/11.
 Some people might find “Windows Import Pictures and Videos” not efficient to manage their files properly, but not everyone is willing to spend extra time in learning how to use advanced photo & video managers.
 We hope this simple function will help new beginners manage and back up their multimedia data easily.
 Don’t forget to share this article to your friends if you think it is useful.